-- If the decay is removed and the hole is filled with a dental restoration or "filling," but you do not keep the plaque cleaned off, you will get a new cavity around the edges of your new restoration.
+- If the decay is removed and the hole is filled with a dental restoration or "filling," but you do not keep the plaque cleaned off, you will get a cavity around the edges of your restoration.

 - If you keep the plaque off of your teeth it is impossible to get a cavity because the plaque has to stick to the tooth before it can make the acid that causes cavities!